 The Ultimate Guide to Buying Off the Plan

-Buying off the plan is a great option for people looking to get a foot on the property ladder and start the next stage in their life.
-By reading this ultimate guide to buying a new property, you will be much more informed and savvy about planning to buy off the plan (OTP).
+Buying off the plan is a great option for people looking to get their foot on the property ladder.
+This ultimate guide will help you be more informed and savvier about planning to buy off the plan (OTP).

 1. Research the market

-For Investors: Consider proximity to educational institutions and public transport links as a way to minimise vacancy and maximise returns.
-Also consider housing density (the more apartments there are in the immeidate area the more competition there is when renting it out or selling)
+Consider proximity to educational institutions and public transport links as a way to minimise vacancy and maximise returns.
+Also consider housing density (the more apartments there are in the immediate area, the more competition there is when renting it out or selling).

 1b.
 Choosing your property type